TheHenryWills/CountryWrangler/README.md

 `language_to_alpha2` matches ISO 639-1, ISO 639-2 language codes and IETF language tags to an ISO-3361-1 Alpha-2 country code.
 It is important to note that while IETF language tags will always be unambiguous, ISO codes may not be.
 For instance, the code `ES` can produce a list of country codes corresponding to all countries where Spanish is spoken.

+> **Warning**
+>   If it is not desired that ambiguous country codes are being returned as a list, the option `allow_ambiguous=False` can be
+    passed as a parameter.
+This will restrict the output to a single, unambiguous country code.
+I case matching ambiguous countries is not turned of the function either returns a string (uambiguous) or a list (ambiguous), you code must be able to handle the different types.

 Full documentation: https://countrywrangler.readthedocs.io/en/latest/normalize/language/